Wittlich

-The town of Wittlich ([ˈvɪtlɪç]; Moselle Franconian: Wittlech) is the seat of the Bernkastel-Wittlich district in Rhineland-Palatinate, Germany.
+Wittlich ([ˈvɪtlɪç]; Moselle Franconian: Wittlech) is a town in Rhineland-Palatinate, in western Germany, the seat of the Bernkastel-Wittlich district.
 Its historic town centre and the beauty of the surrounding countryside make the town a centre for tourism in southwest Germany.

 Wittlich is the middle centre for a feeder area of 56 municipalities in the Eifel and Moselle area with a population of roughly 64,000.
 With some 18,000 inhabitants, Wittlich is the biggest town between Trier and Koblenz and the fourth biggest between Mainz and the Belgian border.

 Geography

 Location

 The town lies in the South Eifel on the River Lieser in a side valley of the Moselle on the northern edge of the Wittlich Depression.
 This stretch of country is bounded in the west by the low mountains of the Moselle Eifel and in the east by the Moselle valley.

 Constituent communities

 Wittlich's Stadtteile or Ortsbezirke (districts or suburbs), besides the main centre, also called Wittlich, are Bombogen, Dorf, Lüxem, Neuerburg, and Wengerohr, each of which was a self-administering municipality. until 7 June 1969.